blairbilodeau/website-files/content/author/admin/_index.md

 +++

-I'm a PhD candidate in statistics advised by [Daniel Roy](http://danroy.org) at the [University of Toronto](https://www.statistics.utoronto.ca) and the [Vector Institute](https://vectorinstitute.ai).
+I'm a PhD candidate in statistics advised by [Daniel Roy](http://danroy.org) at the [University of Toronto](https://www.statistics.utoronto.ca) and the [Vector Institute](https://vectorinstitute.ai), and am supported by an [NSERC Doctoral Canada Graduate Scholarship](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSD-BESCD_eng.asp).
 From January to March 2020 I will be visiting the Institute for Advanced Study in Princeton as part of their [Special Year](https://www.math.ias.edu/sp/Optimization_Statistics_and_Theoretical_Machine_Learning) on Optimization, Statistics, and Theoretical Machine Learning.

 My research area is broadly theoretical machine learning, where I work on generalization error, online learning theory, and statistical complexity.
 Recently, I've been trying to derive online regret bounds that are adaptable to adversarial and benign situations for non-Lipschitz loss.